 Indonesia Cultural Trip.
 Day 4-5: Mataram

 I'm just going to combine the fourth and last day in Mataram into this post.
 Much of the sightseeing was on the whole Saturday, before packing back for the inbound flight the next day.
-In that morning, Pak Ibrahim took us the southern region of Lombok island.
+That morning, Pak Ibrahim took us to the southern region of Lombok Island.

-The oldest traditional weaving village of the Sasak people, was filled with traditional wooden huts.
-The Sade's village, a name given, located in Pujut shown pieces of the indigenous tribe ranging from the fine weaving cloth, woodcraft, as well as the architectural huts.
-We were welcomed by a musical ensemble performed.
+The oldest traditional weaving village of the Sasak people was filled with traditional wooden huts.
+Sade's village, located in Pujut, showcased pieces from the indigenous tribe, including fine woven cloth, woodcraft, and traditional architectural huts.
+An ensemble of musicians welcomed us.

-We were guided by a local tour which was also one of the local resident.
-The half an hour tour gave us the living insight of these people.
-Getting inside the huts, it was a bit small with only two rooms and a kitchen.
-What made it really interesting was that floor made from clay cow dung.
-This is done to ward off the mosquitoes. :-P Nope, you won't get any shitty-stinky smell.
+We were guided by a local tour guide who was also a resident of the area.
+We gained a firsthand understanding of these people during the half-hour tour.
+Upon entering the huts, we found them to be somewhat compact, featuring only two rooms and a kitchen.
+What made it really interesting was that the floor was made of clay and cow dung.
+The activity is done to ward off the mosquitoes. :-P Nope, you won't get any shitty-stinky smell.

 Learning the weaving technique is a must-do